-- the exercise price for each option granted; - the date on which each option is granted; - the vesting terms for each stock option; and - the other materials terms and conditions of each stock option grant.
+- the exercise price for each option granted; - the date on which each option is granted; - the vesting terms for each Option; and - the other materials terms and conditions of each Option grant.

 The Compensation Committee makes these determinations subject to and in accordance with the provision of the Option Plan.